We Analyzed the Future Direction of SunCoke Energy Inc. (SXC), Here is What We Found

 Sponsored

-The average price from analysts is $7.50, which is $0.32 above the current price.
-SXC currently public float of 82.13M and currently shorts hold a 3.05% ratio of that float.
-Today, the average trading volume of SXC was 1.14M shares.
+The average price from analysts is $7.50, which is -$0.28 below the current price.
+SXC currently public float of 82.13M and currently shorts hold a 3.43% ratio of that float.
+Today, the average trading volume of SXC was 1.15M shares.

 SXC’s Market Performance

-SXC stocks went down by -11.44% for the week, with a monthly drop of -8.50% and a quarterly performance of 39.25%, while its annual performance rate touched 81.43%.
-The volatility ratio for the week stands at 7.04% while the volatility levels for the past 30 days are set at 6.91% for SunCoke Energy Inc..
-The simple moving average for the period of the last 20 days is -6.97% for SXC stocks with a simple moving average of 46.41% for the last 200 days.
+SXC stocks went down by -0.57% for the week, with a monthly jump of 4.04% and a quarterly performance of 62.00%, while its annual performance rate touched 94.13%.
+The volatility ratio for the week stands at 6.94% while the volatility levels for the past 30 days are set at 7.00% for SunCoke Energy Inc..
+The simple moving average for the period of the last 20 days is 2.70% for SXC stocks with a simple moving average of 59.47% for the last 200 days.

 Analysts’ Opinion of SXC